infocusp/tf_cnnvis/ReadMe.md

 # tf_cnnvis

-tf_cnnvis is a CNN visualization library which you can to better understand your own CNNs.
+tf_cnnvis is a CNN visualization library which you can use to better understand your own CNNs.
 We use the [TensorFlow](https://www.tensorflow.org/) library at the backend and the generated images are displayed in [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard).
 We have implemented 2 CNN visualization techniques so far:

 1) Based on the paper [Visualizing and Understanding Convolutional Networks](https://www.cs.nyu.edu/~fergus/papers/zeilerECCV2014.pdf) by Matthew D. Zeiler and Rob Fergus.
 The goal here is to reconstruct the input image from the information contained in any given layers of the convolutional neural network.
 Here are a few examples